tytydraco/yessleep/out/Bellhaven_Woods__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 I got in the van.
 The back was set up with a secondhand mattress wedged between the wheel wells with a sleeping bag folded on one end, Christmas lights strung along the ceiling, a little Bluetooth speaker balanced on the flat part above the wheel well.
 A hand-drawn map of Bellhaven and the surrounding county was taped up next to it, marked in different colored pen, though I couldn't read what the markings meant from where I sat.

 Two other people were already in the back.
-One of them I didn't know yet — Cecile Vanek, who was cross-legged on the mattress with a textbook open in her lap and a cigarette burning in her other hand.
-Her hair had been bleached almost completely blonde except for one uneven purple streak near the left side, and she wore long sleeves with short denim skirts and heavy boots that thudded against the van floor whenever she shifted position.
+One of them I didn't know yet — Cecile Ilao, who was cross-legged on the mattress with a textbook open in her lap and a cigarette burning in her other hand.
+Her hair was black except for one uneven purple and blonde streak near the left side, and she wore long sleeves with short denim skirts and heavy boots that thudded against the van floor whenever she shifted position.

 And then there was Iris.